reliqarts/scavenger-docs/configuration.md

 - [Structure](#structure)
 - [Target Breakdown](#target-breakdown)

-Scavenger is highly configurable.
-These configurations remain for use the next time around.

 <a name="structure"></a>
 ## Structure

+Scavenger is highly configurable.
 Below is an example of a typical config file structure, with explaining comments.

 ```php
 <?php